 The alternatives would result in small differences in temporary impacts on solitude when aircraft are flying over or landing in wilderness, which would be proportional to the number of helicopter flights for each alternative (Table 1).
-In addition, the structures would have small effects on solitude and opportunities for unconfined recreation after installation, which would vary between Alternatives 1, 3, and 4, depending on the number of new stand-alone stations in wilderness and the number of new stations in undeveloped wilderness (Table 1).
+In addition, the structures would have small effects on solitude and opportunities for unconfined recreation after installation, which would vary between Alternatives 1, 3, 4, and 5, depending on the number of new stand-alone stations in wilderness and the number of new stations in undeveloped wilderness (Table 1).
+Of the action alternatives, Alternative 5 would have the least impacts on this quality, while Alternative 3 would have the greatest.
+Alternative 1 would have a moderate impact relative to the other alternatives and Alternative 4 would have less impact than Alternative 1, but more than Alternative 5.

-New stations would be collocated with existing historic fire lookouts at four sites (Alternative 1) or one site (Alternatives 3 and 4).
+New stations would be collocated with existing historic fire lookouts at four sites (Alternatives 1 and 5) or one site (Alternatives 3 and 4).
 No new stations would be collocated with existing historic fire lookouts in Alternative 2 (No Action Alternative).
 Modern installations and modifications would affect the other features of value quality of wilderness character by contributing to a shift in visitor perception of the structures as historic features toward a perception as modern administrative facilities.